Simpson students are curious.

-Learning at Simpson is anything but ordinary.
-Simpson’s innovative curriculum is designed to deliver the hands-on learning opportunities necessary to develop the effective communicators, innovators, and problem solvers employers and graduate schools are looking for.
-It’s why we encourage students to study around the world and participate in internships.
+Simpson’s innovative learning environment is designed to give you the hands-on opportunities necessary to develop into the effective communicators, innovators, and problem solvers that employers and graduate schools are looking for.
+It’s why we encourage students to study around the world and participate in internships, research, and service learning.
 It’s learning brought to life.

-• Our distinctive May Term—a three-week intensive course at the end of each academic year—will take you around the world studying biology in Madagascar, history in Rome, politics in China, or any number of areas.
-Recent offerings have included trips to Australia, Costa Rica, Greece, Italy, Namibia, Spain, and the United Kingdom.
-Students may also choose to travel more extensively through one of six semester-long study abroad programs.
+• Our distinctive May Term is a three-week intensive course at the end of each academic year.
+You can stay on campus and immerse yourself in a particular subject, or you can choose from one of many study abroad experiences that will take you around the world.
+Students have studied biology in Madagascar, history in Rome, and business in China.
+Other recent offerings have included trips to Australia, Costa Rica, Greece, Italy, Namibia, Spain, and the United Kingdom.

 Thriving student life

-With more than 75 student clubs and organizations, students at Simpson find multiple opportunities to sharpen their leadership skills, develop current interests, or discover new ones.
+With more than 75 student clubs and organizations, you’ll find multiple opportunities to sharpen your leadership skills, develop current interests, or discover new ones.
 Simpson takes pride in offering an array of residential student housing options, including traditional residence halls, suite-style residence halls, on-campus apartments, and Greek residences.

 • Simpson’s 19 varsity athletic programs compete for conference, regional, and NCAA Division III championships each year.

-• Multicultural and international organizations highlight many cultures and offer programs and events throughout the year.
+• Multicultural and international organizations highlight many traditions and offer programs and events throughout the year.

 • Simpson’s Campus Activity Board (CAB) brings national and local acts to campus and sponsors free entertainment.

-Our location is one of Simpson’s most important assets and offers the best of both worlds: small-town charm only minutes from a major city.
+Our location is one of Simpson’s most important assets and offers you the best of both worlds: small-town security and charm while only minutes from the excitement of a major city.

 • Recognized nationally as one of the top cities for young professionals, Des Moines offers world-class theatre and music venues, several semi-professional sports teams, artisan shopping, and ethnic food districts.